e107inc/e107/README.md

 ### Configuration

-To run automatic acceptance tests, edit `secrets.yml` in the root folder of this repository and input the following configuration information:
+To set up automatically deployed tests, edit `secrets.yml` in the root folder of this repository and input the following configuration information:

 ```
 cpanel: